tbh272/tbh272/README.md

 ## 🌟 Why I Code

-Game development is my way of blending creativity and tech to build worlds where players can escape, explore, and conquer.
-Whether it’s tweaking a character’s jump arc or designing an enemy’s patrol path, I love the challenge of making every detail just right.
+Game development is my hobby away from work.
+While I want to start a career in this field, and be one of the cool people in big projects, I also know that high level stress comes along with it especially if your making a game with an open world.
+I might love the challenge, not the burnout as we can probably all agree on.

 ---